Debre Birhan: 16th-18th century

-While little more than a large village, Debre Birhan is mentioned a few times in the 16th century, the first time as a mustering center by Emperor Lebna Dengel against the invading armies of Ahmad Gragn.
+While little more than a large village, Debre Birhan is mentioned a few times in the 16th century, the first time as a mustering center by Emperor Lebna Dengel against the invading armies of Ahmad ibn Ibrahim.
 After he had defeated Lebna Dengel at the Battle of Amba Sel, Ahmad mustered his troops twice in Debre Birhan before leading them on campaigns deeper into Ethiopian territory.
 At the second mustering in 1535, he proclaimed before his followers, "Thanks be to God, Abyssinia is conquered.
 Only Tigray, Begemder and Gojjam are left...
-Shall we march against them, or shall we stay on in this region for a year until we have settled it down?" then led them into the Ethiopian highlands.
+Shall we march against them, or shall we stay on in this region for a year until we have settled it down?" then led them into the Ethiopian Highlands.

 19th century

 The village regained importance in the reign of Asfaw Wossen (1775–1808), Meridazmach of Shewa, who built a palace there, and divided his time amongst this town, Ankober and Angolalla.
 The succeeding Meridazmaches prized Debre Birhan as a hunting lodge for its surrounding plains, and used it as a riding place.
 His son Sahle Selassie rebuilt Debre Birhan after it had been ravaged by Abichu Oromo at the beginning of his reign, and built a church dedicated to the Selassie ("Trinity") in this capital.

 When then Negus Menelik submitted to Emperor Yohannes IV in the treaty of Wadara of 1878, it was also stipulated that the capital of Shewa would be moved from Liche to Debre Birhan.

 The Debre Birhan market in the 1880s was considered important for mules and horses.
 The Selassie church was rebuilt by Emperor Menilek in 1906 and contains many mural paintings.
 David Buxton believes that it was inevitable that Debre Berhan would regain importance, "Although a somewhat cold and inhospitable place," he writes about the town, "it has an obvious advantage as commanding what must always have been an important focus of routes.
 Even in modern times it was inevitable that the Asmara road should be brought through this easy passage, avoiding the impassable gorges on the other."